Adam Goodes: 2003−2007: Brownlow Medal success

 In Round 7, 2006, Goodes played his 150th consecutive match, a notable effort with the injuries he had in 2004.
 By the end of the 2007 season, he had played 191 consecutive matches.
 He returned to the ruck position in 2005 and 2006, but only occasionally around the ground and not at centre bounces where his knee injury occurred.

-In 2006 Goodes had another notable year and again won the Brownlow Medal.
+In 2006, Goodes had another notable year and again won the Brownlow Medal.
 He came into the count as a heavy favourite and became the twelfth player to have won two or more Brownlow Medals, the first Aboriginal Australian to win two, and the first player to win two with a non-Victorian club.
 Goodes said of his performance, "I'd like to think with another couple of years in the midfield I could improve again.".
 Goodes had a poor performance in the first half of the 2006 Grand Final against the West Coast Eagles in a repeat of 2005.
 However, he turned on the heat in the second half with his team coming close (losing by one point).

 At the end of the year he was once again selected in the All-Australian team.

 2007–2011

-Seasons 2007 and 2008 saw Goodes drop off in form but he was still instrumental in Sydney's finals campaigns.
-He had Brownlow Medal-threatening suspensions and charges during both years.
-In 2008 he missed games either through suspension or injury for the first time since 2000.
-His 2007 season ended strongly for him as he received 16 of a possible 18 Brownlow Medal votes in the last six games of the year.
+Seasons 2007 and 2008 saw Goodes drop off in form, but he was still instrumental in Sydney's finals campaigns.
+He had Brownlow Medal–threatening suspensions and charges during both years.
+In 2008, he missed games either through suspension or injury for the first time since 2000.
+His 2007 season ended strongly for him, as he received 16 of a possible 18 Brownlow Medal votes in the last six games of the year.

 Goodes played his 250th game in 2009, against Geelong.
 He was arguably one of the best players throughout the 2009 season, playing in the forward line because of Barry Hall's mid-season departure.
 He finished the season with 38 goals and averaged 21 disposals.
-From 2006 to 2009 he received 84 Brownlow votes which equated to 21 per season, easily a winning tally in years gone by considering he had drawn 22 votes during 2003's success.
-From 2007 to 2009 he played career best football in the eyes of some critics and perhaps better than 2003 or 2006 as evidenced by a career high eight goals against Fremantle in 2008 and more accurate goal kicking when in the forward 50.
-Goodes played some high standard football in 2009 in what was a relatively disappointing season in which the Swans finished 12th and failed to make the finals for the first time in six years.
-He also polled three Brownlow Medal votes in the Round 7 match against Geelong which Sydney lost by 51 points.
+From 2006 to 2009 he received 84 Brownlow votes, which equated to 21 per season, easily a winning tally in years gone by considering he had drawn 22 votes during 2003's success.
+From 2007 to 2009, he played career-best football in the eyes of some critics and perhaps better than 2003 or 2006 as evidenced by a career-high eight goals against Fremantle in 2008 and more accurate goalkicking when in the forward 50.
+Goodes played some high-standard football in 2009 in what was a relatively disappointing season in which the Swans finished 12th and failed to make the finals for the first time in six years.
+He also polled three Brownlow Medal votes in the Round 7 match against Geelong, which Sydney lost by 51 points.